Advice and Counselling

 Please come in during the office hours of the legal counsel which are:

 Whenever possible, the last student consulting session will begin no later than twenty minutes before the end of the consultation hours!
 5-minute consultation sessions cannot be conducted at the end of consultation hours.
-From experience, a minimum of 10 minutes is necessary for individual problems to even be quickly explained.
+From experience, a minimum of 10 minutes is necessary for individual problems to even be quickly explained, due to that fact a consultation session will need approximately 20 minutes.

 Please be understanding of the fact that we have to close the consulting office on time.